 Ostrom had already contended the central direction governance model’s prescription asserting that the theoretical foundations of the model are wrong.
 The results from our conservation policies constitute evidence to the visionary position of Ostrom.
 The actual forestry administration seems not to be able to account for the interest of all.
 For instance, factors such as agricultural land expansion, fuel wood supply, branches and other parts of the trees collection for various uses, forestry for divinities worshiping, are well documented as major agents of deforestation and forest degradation .
 These practices for subsistence constitute important preoccupations to individuals who face these problems in a daily basis, but our forestry policies have given limited consideration to these issues urgency.
 It is necessary to acknowledge that the local user of forestry resources must have an incentive to abandon the traditional practice and adopt an introduced innovation , that is, the conservation.

-Else, the proponents of the central direction administration model also think it could eradicate the “common dilemma”.
+Else, the proponents of the central direction administration model also think it could eradicate the “commons dilemma”.
 Unfortunately, this has not been the case either.
 There are many examples to elucidate this sad fact.
+At the national level in Togo, the total expenditure in forestry sector from 2000 to 2008 is estimated to 2274 million Fcfa [14j].
+Just 839 million Fcfa or 36.9 % of the expenditure has been invested on forestry activities, the remaining 63.1% were used for the project functioning and administration works which is not right.
 In 2004, a joint project of the Royal Swedish Academy of Agriculture and Forestry (KLSA), the FAO, and African Academy of Science (AAS) clearly stated that the corruption and illegal forest activities had rendered ineffective the African Public Forest Administration (PFA).
 According to Ivanova the UNEP’s financial structure enabled countries to pursue their own interests, rather than the common good.
 Finally, Chazdon et al. also raised the point that countries had changed the inventory parameter thresholds in their national legal forest classification to benefit more funding from the Clean Development Mechanism (CDM) program.
 Clearly, in addition to the difficulty of dealing with the multiplicity of the interests around the forest resources, the actual forestry administration faces the concern of the commons dilemma.
 Like in agricultural goods’ supply to the market, the forestry program implementation also suffers from the distortion in the implementation of its program.
 The question of how to make the financial resources available for the implementation of plans, programs, projects and activities remains issues of serious challenge.
 Even if these two issues, the common interest and the commons dilemma are all of great interest, we prefer not to elaborate further on the latter one regarding the scope of this study.